jetty-project/codehaus-jetty6/branches/jetty-7/jetty-hightide/src/main/resources/README.txt

 =============

-The run directory is either the top-level of a distribution or jetty-distribution/target/distribution directory when built from source.
+The run directory is either the top-level of a distribution or jetty-hightide/target/hightide directory when built from source.

+Jetty start.jar provides a cross platform replacement for startup scripts.
+It makes use of executable JAR that builds the classpath and then executes jetty.

 To run with all the demo options: